 zero gas flaring - saving ressources

-During oil production, associated gas is produced from the reservoir together with the oil.
-Much of this gas is utilized or conserved because governments and oil companies have made substantial investments to capture it; nevertheless, some of it is flared because of technical, regulatory, or economic constraints.
-As a result, thousands of gas flares at oil production sites around the globe burn approximately 140 billion cubic meters of natural gas annually, causing more than 300 million tons of CO2 to be emitted to the atmosphere.
+During oil production, associated gas is produced during surface oil separation processes.
+Much of this associated gas is utilized or conserved because governments and oil companies have made substantial investments to capture it; nevertheless, some of it is flared because of technical or economic constraints.
+As a result, there are thousands of gas flares at oil production sites around the globe burn approximately 140 billion cubic meters of natural gas annually, causing more than 300 million tons of CO2 to be emitted to the atmosphere.

-Flaring of gas contributes to climate change and impacts the environment through emission of CO2, black carbon and other pollutants.
-It also wastes a valuable energy resource that could be used to advance the sustainable development of producing countries.
+Flaring of gas contributes to climate change and impacts the environment through emission of CO2, black carbon, methane and other pollutants.
+It also wastes a lot of valuable energy resource that could be used to advance the sustainable development of producing countries.
 For example, if this amount of gas were used for power generation, it could provide about 750 billion kWh of electricity, or more than the African continent’s current annual electricity consumption.
-Because the Associated Gas is almost always very heavy (i.e. high C3+ content), using it as energy source requires removal of NGL (Natural Gas Liquids).
+Because the Associated Gas is almost always heavy hydrocarbon rich (i.e. high C3+ content), using it as energy source requires removal of heavy hydrocarbons (C2+) as NGL (Natural Gas Liquids).

 PURAMEM® VOC membranes for Flare Gas Recovery

-PuraMem® VOC offers a safe and efficient process for natural gas processing with the lowest operating cost of any technology available.
-The membrane separates Natural Gas Liquids (NGL), water or hydrogen sulfur from Methane, while keeping the Methane at pressure.
+PURAMEM® VOC offers a safe and efficient process for flare gas recovery with the lowest operating cost of any technology available.
+The membrane separates heavy hydrocarbons as Natural Gas Liquids (NGL), water or hydrogen sulphide from Methane, while keeping the Methane at pressure.